Rationality properties of complex representations of reductive p-adic groups: Essentially square-integrable representations

-\item An irreducible representation $(\pi ,V)$ of $G$ is square-integrable (also called discrete series) if $Z(G)$ is compact and $f_v \in L^2 (G)$ for all $v \in V$. \item An irreducible $G$-representation $(\pi,V)$ is essentially square-integrable if its restriction to $G_\der$ is a direct sum of square-integrable representations. \end{enumerate} \end{definition}
+\item An irreducible representation $(\pi ,V)$ of $G$ is square-integrable (also called discrete series) if $Z(G)$ is compact and $f_v \in L^2 (G)$ for all $v \in V$. \item An irreducible representation $(\pi,V)$ is essentially square-integrable if $\pi \otimes \chi$ is square-integrable (modulo centre) for some $\chi \in X_\nr (G)$. \end{enumerate} \end{definition}